mkathiravan/Flutter_Notes/Flutter_Widgets.md

         ),
         )

+### xi) AppBar:

+ It is a material design widget that represent the top app bar in a Flutter app.

+ Key Features:

+ Title: Displays the title of the app.

+ Actions: Optional action such as buttons, icons, or menus.

+ Bottom: Additional widgets placed below the app bar, such as tabs.

+          AppBar(
+              title: Text(‘My App’),
+              backgroundColor: Colors.blue,
+              elevation: 0.0,
+               leading:  IconButton(
+          	icon: Icon(Icons.menu),
+          	onPressed: () {
+          		// Add your menu logic here
+          	},
+          	),
+            )

 ### iii) Wrap:

 It is used to arrange its child widgets dynamically in a horizontal or vertical direction.